SujalXplores/modern-face-api/README.md

 faceapi.matchDimensions(canvas, displaySize)
 ```

-face-api.js predefines some highlevel drawing functions, which you can utilize:
+modern-face-api predefines some highlevel drawing functions, which you can utilize:

 ``` javascript
 /* Display detected face bounding boxes */